Feedback Control of Nonlinear Dissipative Systems by Finite Determining Parameters - A Reaction-diffusion Paradigm: Nodal observables and feedback controllers

 In this section we propose a different feedback control based on nodal value observables and feedback controllers.
 Assume that the observables are the values of the solutions $u(\overline{x}_k)$, at the points $\overline{x}_k \, \in \, J_k=[(k-1)\, \frac{L}{N}, k \, \frac{L}{N}], \, k=1,...,N,$ and that the feedback is at some points $x_k\, \in J_k, \, x_k$ is not necessarily the same as $\overline{x}_k$.
 That is the measurements are made at $\overline{x}_k$, while the feedback controllers are at $x_k$, for $k=1,2...,N.$ To avoid technical issues that are dealing with boundary conditions, we focus here on the periodic boundary condition case.
 In this case the feedback system will read

 where $h=\frac{L}{N}$; and $\delta(x-a) \, \in \, H^{-1}_{per}([0, L])$, for $a \, \in \, [0, L]$, and is extended periodically such that

-for every $\varphi \, \in H^{1}_{per}([0, L])$. \\ The feedback control proposed in (\ref{71}) -(\ref{72}) is different than that of (\ref{rd1:ip})-(\ref{bc-ip}), since the right-hand side in (\ref{71}) is a distribution that belongs to $H^{-1}_{per}([0, L])$, while the right-hand side in (\ref{rd1:ip}) belongs to $L^2([0, L]).$ \\ In this section we will show that, under similar assumptions to those in Theorem \ref{thm:abstintp}, the proposed feedback system (\ref{71}) stabilizes the steady state $\mathbf{v} \equiv 0$ in the $L^2-$norm.
+for every $\varphi \, \in H^{1}_{per}([0, L])$. \\ The feedback control proposed in (\ref{71}) -(\ref{72}) is different than that of (\ref{rd1:ip})-(\ref{bc-ip}), since the right-hand side in (\ref{71}) is a distribution that belongs to $H^{-1}_{per}([0, L])$, while the right-hand side in (\ref{rd1:ip}) belongs to $L^2([0, L]).$ \\ In this section we will show that, under similar assumptions to those in Theorem \ref{thm:4.1}, the proposed feedback system (\ref{71}) stabilizes the steady state $\mathbf{v} \equiv 0$ in the $L^2-$norm.
 One should not expect here a stronger statement, as the one stated in section \ref{sec:stabinh1}, in which the stabilizing is also valid in the $H^1-$norm.
-This is because the solutions of (\ref{71})-(\ref{72}) are weaker than those of (\ref{rd1:ip})-(\ref{bc-ip}), since the right-hand side in (\ref{71}) is less regular than its counterpart in (\ref{rd1:ip}).\\ Below, we will show the formal steps, which demonstrate simultaneously the global existence and stability.
-These formal steps and estimates can be justified rigorously by implementing the Galerkin procedure based on the eigenfunction of the Laplacian, subject to periodic boundary conditions, with period $L$ (see, e.g., \cite{Tem97}.
-First, let us prove the following Lemma, which is basically the embedding of the H\"{o}lder space of $C^{\frac{1}{2}} \, C H^1$ (see also \cite{Constantin96}). \begin{lem} Let $x_k, \overline{x}_k \in J_k=[(k-1) \, h, k \, h], k=1,..,N, $ where $h=\frac{L}{N}$, $N \in \mathz ^{+}.$ Then for every $\varphi \, \in \, H^1([0, L])$ we have
+This is because the solutions of (\ref{71})-(\ref{72}) are weaker than those of (\ref{rd1:ip})-(\ref{bc-ip}), since the right-hand side in (\ref{71}) is less regular than its counterpart in (\ref{rd1:ip}).\\ As before, we will show, below, the formal steps, which demonstrate simultaneously the global existence, uniqueness and stabilizing effect.
+These formal steps and estimates can be justified rigorously by implementing the Galerkin procedure based on the eigenfunction of the Laplacian, subject to periodic boundary conditions, with period $L$ (see, e.g., \cite{Tem97}).
+First, let us prove the following Lemma, which is basically the embedding of the H\"{o}lder space of $C^{\frac{1}{2}} \, \subset H^1$ (see, e.g., \cite{Constantin96,Tem97}).